DeveloppeurPascal/IDB-keys-Generator/assets/icons/README.md

-# ICB Keys Generator icons
+# IDB Keys Generator icons

-The icons for [ICB Keys Generator](https://icbkeysgenerator.olfsoftware.fr/) has been created with [Pic Mob Generator](https://picmobgenerator.olfsoftware.fr/).
+The icons for [IDB Keys Generator](https://idbkeysgenerator.olfsoftware.fr/) has been created with [Pic Mob Generator](https://picmobgenerator.olfsoftware.fr/).
 It contains licensed material.
 Don't use them outside this project.

 ## List of external SVG elements